tavleenbajwa8/tavleenbajwa8/README.md

 - 👋 Tavleen Bajwa
 - 👀 Studying Big data in Biology at the Institute of Bioinformatics & Applied Biotechnology and IIIT-Bangalore
 - 🌱 I’m currently learning Python and R
-- 💞️ I’m looking to collaborate on BioPython and Bioinformatics projects involving RNA-Seq and Genomic data analysis.
+- 💞️ I’m looking to collaborate on BioPython and Bioinformatics projects involving Data Science and Genomic data analysis projects.
 - 📫 How to reach me: Mail me at tavleenbajwa8@gmail.com

 <!---